vladimir-vg/batiscaph/README.md

 Espace collects events from remote node (including shell IO), stores it to database, and displays gathered information in browser.

-Espace collects not only traced events (spawn, link, exit) but also calls that may tell more info about explored system.
+Espace collects not only traced events (`spawn`, `link`, `exit`) but also calls that may tell more info about explored system.
 For example `erlang:whereis/1` will add info about registered name to pid, even if this process was not traced and we had no information about it.
 Same for `erlang:process_info/1,2`.
 Therefore user can explore system using familiar calls and have returned information recorded and displayed on the map.

 Collected events produce graph (neo4j) that gonna be used for querying.